openssl/technical-policies/policies/coding-style.md

 ## Chapter 4: Naming

 C is a Spartan language, and so should your naming be.
-Do not use long names like _ThisVariableIsATemporaryCounter_.
-Use a name like _tmp_, which is much easier to write, and not more difficult to understand.

-Except when otherwise required, avoid mixed-case names.

-Do not encode the type into a name (so-called Hungarian notation).
+Local variable names should be short, and to the point.
+If you have some random integer loop counter, it should probably be called `i` or `j`.
+Apart from that, avoid single-letter names, in particular when they can be visually confusing, such as `I` and `O`.
+Calling a varable `loop_counter` is non-productive, if there is no chance of it being mis-understood.
+Similarly, `tmp` can be just about any type of variable that is used to hold a temporary value.

+If you are afraid that someone might mix up your local variable names, perhaps the function is too long; see Chapter 6.

 Global variables (to be used only if you REALLY need them) need to have descriptive names, as do global functions.
 If you have a function that counts the number of active users, you should call that _count_active_users()_ or similar, you should NOT call it _cntusr()_.

-Local variable names should be short, and to the point.
-If you have some random integer loop counter, it should probably be called _i_.
-Calling it _loop_counter_ is non-productive, if there is no chance of it being mis-understood.
-Similarly, _tmp_ can be just about any type of variable that is used to hold a temporary value.

-If you are afraid that someone might mix up your local variable names, perhaps the function is too long; see Chapter 6.
+For getter and setter functions use names containing `get0_` or `get1_` (rather than `get_`) and `set0_` or `set1_` (rather than `set_`) and `push0_` or `push1_` (rather than `push_`)
+to point out whether the value parameter has aliasing or copying semantics.

+Use lowercase prefix like `ossl_` for internal symbols.

+Use uppercase prefix like `EVP_` or `OSSL_CMP_` for public (API) symbols.

+Do not encode the type into a name (so-called Hungarian notation).

+Align names to terms and wording used in standards and RFCs.

+Except when otherwise required, avoid mixed-case names.

+Make sure that names do not contain spelling errors.

 ## Chapter 5: Typedefs